 URL schemes and automation In Things 3.4, the app got advanced support for URL schemes.
 Using this, it is now possible to allow communication to Things from within other apps; something like an API accessible from links.
 One can create tasks, projects, search for tasks or tags from clickable links, anywhere on the OS.

 It allows a deeper integration of your workflows.
 Furthermore, it allows to link to locations inside your Things database.
 For example, it is now possible to have a link to a Things task within a note in your notes app or Evernote.

 This feature is cross-platform, so it will work on both iOS and Mac clients.
 It also comes with new support for handover between multiple devices.

 So far, all features discussed were stuff present in all three variants of Things.
 As a matter of fact, Things is quite platform independent: Whether bought on Mac, iPad or even iPhone, the suite delivers a full task management suite with all its functionality.
 It is powerful to have a strong app on every platform as no crucial features are exclusive to one.

-In the following, I will showcase a few examples of features, which are only available on a single platform.
+In the following, we will showcase a few examples of features, which are only available on a single platform.
 Let’s start with the Mac.